 Sergii Savchuk, Head of the State energy of energy efficiency and energy savings of Ukraine, stressed out that the launch of the Programme will encourage investment in the bioenergy sector, which has huge potential for fossil fuel replacement.

 «Preserved green tariff plus incentive tariff for heat production will increase the demand for biomass as fuel, so support for the creation of new bioenergy chains is very important».

-Vladyslav Marushevskyi, as a representative of the Programme main donor: Global Environmental Facility, in his welcoming speech expressed great satisfaction with the launch of this program and thanked the EBRD for supporting the main GEF goals: prevention of the climate change, soil degradation and preservation of biodiversity.
+Vladyslav Marushevskyi, as a representative of the Programme main donor: Global Environmental Facility, in his welcoming speech expressed great satisfaction with the launch of this programme and thanked the EBRD for supporting the main GEF goals: prevention of the climate change, soil degradation and preservation of biodiversity.

 «The Bank not only provides funds for green energy development, but also attracts other partners.
 Thanks to such projects Ukraine is developing.
 In general, the Global Economic Fund action plan is the most faithful.
 And this approach helps us not only move in the right direction, but also build a technical model that will be implemented».